 is to provide friendship and support to people in immigration detention.

 members of DC, Maryland, and Virginia communities who are concerned about the welfare of people affected by immigration detention.
-We make social visits to people who are detained by US Immigration and Customs Enforcement (ICE) in Maryland and Virginia.
-On any given night as many as 1,000 or more people may be held in ICE custody in at least three detention facilities in these two states.
+We make social visits to people who are detained by US Immigration and Customs Enforcement (ICE).
+On any given night many thousand people are held in custody in private and public facilities scattered around the country.

 There are many opportunities to volunteer with DC DVN, including as a detention visitor, a pen pal, or as a voice for the voiceless, by speaking with others in our community about the immigration detention system and the experiences of people being held in ICE custody.